tsgillam/funitureworld/_posts/2025-03-22-a-chatgpt-blogpost.md

 author: Tom Gillam
 image: assets/images/2025-03-22-hero.jpg
 ---
-Perplexity wrote this blog post (to avoid conflicts of interest when criticizing ChatGPT).
+Perplexity actually wrote this blog post (to avoid conflicts of interest when criticizing ChatGPT).
 I edited this blog post to look human.

 ---
-## **Key Takeaways**
+## Key Takeaways
 These are the big takeaways from my perspective when writing this post.
 My takeaways are subject to change.

 1. **ChatGPT Excels at Granular Tasks**